Tutorial: Aerodynamics Simulation of Flow Around a Vehicle

 Find more information about the k-omega SST model in this documentation page.

-Topological entity sets are groups of faces.
-They’re particularly helpful when the same group of faces is used several times during the simulation setup.
-The user can quickly select a given group of topological entities at once whenever they need to be assigned to a condition.
+Saved Selections are groups of faces.
+They are particularly helpful when the same group of faces is used several times during the simulation setup.
+The user can quickly select a given group of saved selections at once whenever they need to be assigned to a condition.

-Let’s create three topological entity sets for this tutorial.
-To begin with, you will have to hide the walls of the enclosure.
-In order to do this, select all six faces of the domain by rotating the model (they should turn to red).
+Let’s create three saved selections for this tutorial.
+To begin with, hide the walls of the flow region.
+To do this, select all six faces of the domain by rotating the model (they should turn to red).
 Then right-click in the viewer, and pick the ‘Hide selection‘ option, so they turn invisible.

 After the walls of the domain are hidden, follow the steps below:

-Now, let’s create one topological entity set for the remaining faces of the vehicle.
+Now, let’s create one saved selection for the remaining faces of the vehicle.
 Follow the steps below:

-After creating the Body topological entity set, you can make the enclosure walls reappear by right-clicking in the viewer and selecting ‘Show all’.
-The enclosure walls will be necessary to assign boundary conditions later on in the tutorial.
+After creating the Body saved selection, you can make the walls reappear by right-clicking in the viewer and selecting ‘Show all’.
+The walls of the flow region will be necessary to assign boundary conditions later on in the tutorial.

 Now we are ready to set up the physics of the simulation.